benbuck/rbtray/README.md

 RBTray is free, open source, and is distributed under the terms of the [GNU General Public Licence](http://www.gnu.org/copyleft/gpl.html).

-Note: We are not the main author of this program.
-So, no bug request will be accepted.
-We made the following changes:
+Note: We made the following changes:

  - Added customizable hot key feature.
  - Made appropriate installers for both 32 and 64 bit OS.